AliceO2Group/ControlGui/README.md

 # ControlGui
-Web gui elements for the control
+Web GUI elements for the control